-It is important to remember we all have our own personality styles and personal comfort levels when it comes to intervention.
+Each person has their own personality style and personal comfort levels when it comes to intervention.
+The Office of Equity utilizes the 5 D's model, adapted from an organization called Right to Be!
 Please note that the 5 D's do not need to be used in chronological order.
-We often gravitate more naturally to one of the D's over the others.
-You can also use multiple D's at once; they tend to have a lot of overlap.
-If you have additional questions regarding the 5 D's please email the Office of Equity at equitytraining@ucdenver.edu.
-If you observe a situation that appears to be an emergency, or someone's safety is in imminent danger, please call 9-1-1.
+Some gravitate more naturally to one of the D's over the others.
+Multiple D's can be used simultaneously as they tend to have a lot of overlap.
+Contact the Office of Equity with any questions regarding the 5 D's by email at equitytraining@ucdenver.edu.
+If a situation appears to be an emergency, or someone's safety is in imminent danger, call 9-1-1.

-Direct: Intervene directly by confronting/calling out the individual(s) to notify them of their inappropriateness.
+Direct: One can intervene directly by confronting/calling out the individual(s) about their inappropriateness.